Kratom comes from a plant known as Mitragyna speciosa. The substance is in powder or tablet form.

 Because Kratom bonds to the same opioid receptors, some people liken Kratom withdrawal to opioid withdrawal.
 However, it’s more common to use kratom in combination with other substances, which can cause withdrawal symptoms to vary widely.

 The Kratom withdrawal symptoms aren’t usually life-threatening.
 However, sometimes, there are complications during the withdrawal process.
 Some of these complications include:

 - Discomfort that can lead to an increased risk of relapsing

 - Increased risk of overdosing due to lower tolerance

 - Risk of aspiration due to gastrointestinal issues

 - Fluid and electrolyte imbalances due to diarrhea, vomiting, and dehydration

-The duration and severity of Kratom withdrawal vary.
-It depends on how long someone was using Kratom, the amount they were using each time and some other factors.
+The duration and severity of drug abuse will cause Kratom withdrawal to vary.
+It depends on how long someone used Kratom, the amount they used each time, and other factors.
 Your history with other substances can affect the withdrawal symptoms you have with Kratom, as well.

 There isn’t a set timeline for Kratom withdrawal.
 However, the general timeline that many people experience when detoxing from Kratom is the following: